rhine3/audiomoth-guide/README.md

 * Since so many recorders will be deployed, information about their identity and location has to be taken accurately and efficiently
     * Record the deployment date; information about the identity (ID number) of the AudioMoth, SD card, and location; any important notes about placement, etc.
-    * See here for an example data sheet with recommended information to gather for a deployment, and here for an example data sheet with information to gather for a return
+    * We name all of our recorder locations with an alphabetical code that gives the site of the deployments, and a numeric code that uniquely identifies the point at that site.
+For instance, our deployments at Powdermill Nature Reserve in the pond area are named PNRE-POND-0001, PNRE-POND-00002, etc.

+* Protocols can help make the whole process faster.
+Here are some example protocols we use.
+ * Packing for a deployment
+ * Deploying recorders
+ * Bringing recorders home
+ * List of things to do post-deployment

-    * Use waterproof paper and permanent pens (e.g., fine-tipped Sharpies)
+* When recording data in the field, use waterproof paper and permanent pens (e.g., fine-tipped Sharpies)